atlasphp/Atlas.Orm/README.md

 - A _RowFilter_ acts as a validator and sanitizer on _Row_ data for inserts and updates.

-The middle _Mapper_ layer is a Data Mapper implementation **for the persistence model**.
+The upper _Mapper_ layer is a Data Mapper implementation **for the persistence model**.
 As such, Atlas uses the term "record" to indicate that its objects are *not* domain entities.
 Note that this is a *passive* record, not an active record; you do not add behaviors to it.

 - A _Record_ combines a single _Row_ object with its related _Record_ and _RecordSet_ objects.

 - A _RecordSet_ is a collection of _Record_ objects.

 - A _Mapper_ wraps _Row_ and _RowSet_ objects from a _Table_ in _Record_ and _RecordSet_ objects.
-It also defines, but does not load, relationships to other _Mapper_ objects.
+It also handles relationships to other _Mapper_ objects.

-Finally, the upper _Atlas_ layer relates the _Mapper_ objects to each other, allowing you to fetch _Record_ and _RecordSet_ objects with their related objects.
+Finally, an _Atlas_ object acts as a collection point for all _Mapper_ objects, allowing you to work with them as a cohesive whole.

 * * *